Art-A-Hack/art-a-hack.github.io/app/_teams/2016/superficial-substantive.md

 	<figcaption>Screens from the mobile app</figcaption>
 </figure>

-To explore these ideas, the team created a mobile app and VR experience.
+To explore these ideas, the team created a mobile app prototype and VR experience.
 The app is a satirical take on the way superficial technologically-driven initiatives are structured.

-The app highlights the way focus is often heavily tilted towards marketing and media, instead of research and understanding of the long-term situation on the ground.
+The app highlights the way focus is often heavily tilted towards marketing and media, instead of research and understanding of the long-term situation on the ground, and the potential for a technological solution to actually contribute to resolving a problem.

 The VR experience places users in a scene from the other side of the equation.
-Users are positioned next to a water fountain, with shipments of supplies coming in left, right and center.
-They are then tasked with getting the fountain to produce water, by installing parts from the supply shipments.
+They are positioned next to a water pump, with shipments of supplies coming in left, right and center.
+They are then tasked with getting the pump to produce water, by installing parts from the supply shipments.

 <figure>
 	<img src="/images/teams/2016/superficial-substantive/unity-application.gif" alt="A screen capture from the VR experience" />
 	<figcaption>A screen capture from the VR experience</figcaption>
 </figure>

 The supplies are a mixture of essential components, and useless components sent based on the misconceptions of the marketing campaign and app users funding the initiative.
-Ultimately, the task of producing water is so prohibitively time-consuming that it negates the original intentions behind the initiative — to provide access to clean water.
+Ultimately, the task of producing water is so prohibitively time-consuming and haphazard that it negates the original intentions behind the initiative — to provide access to clean water.

 The VR application was created using [HTC Vive](http://www.vive.com/), [Unity](https://unity3d.com/), custom C# code and the [Newton VR](http://www.vrinflux.com/newton-vr-physics-based-interaction-on-the-vive/) physics engine.
 The team created the application using hardware in the [ThoughtWorks VR lab](https://thoughtworksarts.io/blog/inside-our-brand-new-hack-lab/).